zephyrproject-rtos/zephyr/CONTRIBUTING.rst

    https://www.zephyrproject.org/doc/getting_started/getting_started.html

 The examples below use a Linux host environment for Zephyr development.
-You should be familiar with common developer tools such as Git and Make, and platforms such as GitHub.
+You should be familiar with common developer tools such as Git and CMake, and platforms such as GitHub.

 If you haven't already done so, you'll need to create a (free) GitHub account